Virtualization and Cloud Provider Comparison

 Running on this is the hypervisor, such as ESX, Hyper-V or Xen, etc.

 Then we have our various guest operating systems, which can be Windows or Linux, etc.

 Finally, we have the applications or services those guests are providing, such as email, web, Cinegy, etc.

 What benefits does virtualization offer you, and why would you deploy these types of environments?

 Better Resource Utilization

 The first benefit is better resource utilization.
-You don’t end up with some server CPUs running at only 5 or 10% load and others running at 80 or 90%.
-By consolidating matching workloads onto the same host, you can average out CPU usage.
+You don’t end up with some server CPUs running at only 5% or 10% load and others running at 80% or 90%.
+By consolidating matching workloads onto the same host, you can average out the CPU usage.

 Dynamic Resource Allocation

 The ability to react to changes in server load by increasing CPU, memory or storage allocations sometimes on the fly or through a short shutdown and power up of a VM, means no lengthy downtimes to install more RAM or hard disks into a server.

 Increased speed of additional machines deployment using cloning and templates of VMs and by removing the need to buy a new server and then deploy into your datacenter.
 This allows things like testing of new software versions or new projects to happen quickly.